Flying somewhere on Southwest Airlines soon? Here’s what you need to know to ensure a smooth flight.

 If you’ve checked in online and have no bags to check, you’re all set.
 Download the Southwest app to pull up your boarding pass or ask Southwest to text or email it to you when you check in online.

 Southwest does allow two free checked bags per person up to 50 pounds, so if you have bags to check, head to the gate.
 Many airports now allow you to check your bags at a Southwest kiosk and self-tag your luggage, briefly checking in with the gate agent to verify IDs and weigh your bags.

 How to Check for Wifi

-While Southwest is working to upgrade its fleet to WiFi by the end of 2017, not all planes are currently WiFi-enabled.
+As of the end of 2017, all Southwest planes are currently WiFi-enabled.
 To check if your Southwest plane has WiFi, within 24 hours of your flight (though often it is posted earlier), visit Southwest.com/Wifi.
 Type in your first and last name and confirmation number to find your flight.
 If your plane has Wifi, you will see a green check mark next to your flight.